hroskes/trackSplitting/README.txt

 The rest of the parameters are explained the first trackSplitPlot() There are enough colors in the list for it to work with nFiles up to 13, but long before that it would be impossible to see anything.
-If xvar = "", it runs trackSplitPlot(nFiles,files,names,yvar,relative,logscale,kTRUE,ycut,saveas)
+If xvar = "", it runs trackSplitPlot(nFiles,files,names,yvar,relative,logscale,true,ycut,saveas)

 To run:
 root -l -n